Fundamental theorems for semi log canonical pairs: Introduction

 \item[(3)] Let $F\subset \overline {NE}(X/S)$ be a $(K_X+\Delta)$-negative extremal face.
 Then there is a unique morphism $\varphi_F:X\to Z$ over $S$ such that $(\varphi_F)_*\mathcal O_X\simeq \mathcal O_Z$, $Z$ is projective over $S$, and that an irreducible curve $C\subset X$ where $\pi(C)$ is a point is mapped to a point by $\varphi_F$ if and only if $[C]\in F$.
 The map $\varphi_F$ is called the {\em{contraction}} associated to $F$. \item[(4)] Let $F$ and $\varphi_F$ be as in {\em{(3)}}.
 Let $L$ be a line bundle on $X$ such that $L\cdot C=0$ for every curve $[C]\in F$.
 Then there is a line bundle $M$ on $Z$ such that $L\simeq \varphi_F^*M$. \end{itemize} \end{thm}

-Although we have established the cone and contraction theorem for semi log canonical pairs, a simple example (see Example \ref{ex-bad}) shows that we can not run the minimal model program even for semi log canonical {\em{surfaces}}.
+Although we have established the cone and contraction theorem for semi log canonical pairs, a simple example (see Example \ref{ex-bad}) shows that we can not always run the minimal model program even for semi log canonical {\em{surfaces}}.
 However, we have some nontrivial applications of Theorem \ref{cone-contraction} (see Section \ref{sec-mis}).
+Moreover, Kento Fujita has recently constructed {\em{semi-terminal modifications}} for quasi-projective {\em{demi-normal}} pairs by running a variant of the minimal model program for {\em{semi-terminal}} pairs.
+His arguments use Theorem \ref{cone-contraction} and Koll\'ar's gluing theory.
+For the details, see \cite{fujita2}.

-We can prove many other powerful results by translating the results for quasi-log varieties.
+We can prove many other powerful results by translating the results for quasi-log varieties (see, for example, Corollary \ref{cor35ne}).
 For the details of the theory of quasi-log varieties, see \cite{book} and \cite{fujino-qlog}.
 We recommend the reader to see \cite{fujino-fund} for various vanishing theorems, the non-vanishing theorem, the base point free theorem, the cone theorem, and so on, for pairs $(X, \Delta)$, where $X$ is a {\em{normal}} variety and $\Delta$ is an effective $\mathbb R$-divisor on $X$ such that $K_X+\Delta$ is $\mathbb R$-Cartier.
 The arguments in \cite{fujino-fund} are independent of the theory of quasi-log varieties and only use {\em{normal}} varieties for the above fundamental theorems.
 In this paper, we do not need the recent advances in the minimal model program mainly due to Birkar--Cascini--Hacon--M\textsuperscript{c}Kernan (cf.~\cite[Part II]{hk}).

 For the abundance conjecture for semi log canonical pairs, see \cite{fujino-abun}, \cite{gongyo}, \cite{fujino-gongyo}, and \cite{hacon-xu}.
 These papers are independent of the techniques discussed in this paper.
 We give some results supplementary to \cite{fujino-gongyo} in Section \ref{sec-mis}.
 In this introduction, we explain only one result on the finiteness of automorphisms.